clk1391/DMPA/README.md

 [3] _Kelly, C. L., & Little, J. M. (2020).
 Neutral flow interaction with a magnetic dipole plasma: II.
 Global modeling.
 Physics of Plasmas, 27(11), 113511. https://doi.org/10.1063/5.0024268_

 ## How to use this data
 The data is provided as a .csv file.
 Each row contains a set of input parameters to the model and an output value of effective drag area.
 The effective drag area is defined in Equation (3) of [1].
+Cases with a drag area of -1 indicate the model failed to resolve; these cases can be skipped and interpolated around.
 The freestream number density of atomic hydrogen (H) can be related to the atmospheric density using Equation (19) of [1].

 If you have any questions about the use of this data or suggestions for improvement, contact Charlie Kelly at clk1391@uw.edu.